jepsen-io/jepsen/doc/lxc.md

 sudo systemctl disable dnsmasq
 ```

-Disable the systemd-resolved stub listener in `/etc/systemd/resolved.conf`, and search the .lxc domain:
+Disable the systemd-resolved stub listener in `/etc/systemd/resolved.conf`, and
+search the .lxc domain.
+Ignore resolv.conf, and instead hardcode your preferred
+upstream DNS resolver (mine is 10.0.0.1).

 ```
 ...
 DNSStubListener=no
 DOMAINS=lxc,...
+no-resolv
+server=10.0.0.1
 ```

 Add DHCP reservations for the nodes.
 The 10.0.3.xxx here should line up with